echasnovski/mini.nvim/README.md

 }
 ```

-For more information, read 'mini.starter' section of [help file](doc/mini.txt).
+For more information, read 'mini.starter' section of [help file](doc/mini.txt) (also contains example configurations similar to 'vim-startify' and 'dashboard-nvim').
+For its benchmarks alongside plugins with similar functionality, see [benchmarks/starter/startup-summary.md](benchmarks/starter/startup-summary.md) (more details [here](benchmarks/starter/README.md)).

 Plugins with similar functionality: